cosmonautd/zeptix/README.md

 # zeptix
-A zepto OS for ATmega.
+A tiny task scheduler for ATmega8.